Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

 "Is it acid reflux?
 All 3 of my boys had it and had those symptoms.
-We also went through that green stool phase around 4-5 weeks and our pediatrician was not worried.
-He just wanted to make sure he was producing 4-6 wet diapers."
+We also went through that green stool phase around 4-5 weeks, and our pediatrician was not worried.
+He just wanted to ensure he was producing 4-6 wet diapers."

 Re: Pumping exclusively

 "Well, I was under the impression that, yes, if I were to warm refrigerated milk, then it is only suitable for an hour, so it is best to serve in 2oz portions.
 But if I am using freshly pumped milk that I accumulated in 6-8oz portions and have not put in the refrigerator, then it is suitable for 4-6 hours depending on the room temp.